-Taylor's spaceship crashes in 1970's Earth.
-Inside, are three talking apes - Zira and Cornelius, along with another scientist, Dr. Milo.
-Milo is killed by a non-civilized gorilla, and this prompts a pregnant Zira to baptize her son "Milo".
+Taylor's spaceship crashes off California's southern coast in 1973.
+Inside are three talking apes - Zira and Cornelius, along with another scientist, Dr. Milo, having managed to escape the destruction of Earth in the last movie and travel back in time.
+Milo is killed in Los Angeles' zoo by a non-civilized gorilla, and this prompts a pregnant Zira to baptize her son "Milo".

 This movie contains examples of:

 - Adults Are More Anthropomorphic: Zira, Cornelius and Dr. Milo are played by human actors in ape make-up, and as such, they are bipedal and have largely human-like body proportions.
 Zira's baby is played by a live baby chimpanzee.

 - Bait-and-Switch: The movie opens up with a shot of a beach, which looks similar to the one in the first movie, which the audience would assume is the exact same one.
 Then we see a modern helicopter approaching.